 1. Bible Study—Each level of the Sabbath School has a printed Sabbath School Bible Study Guide.
 It covers a topic of study for a three-month period.
 The goal is to encourage daily study of the Bible to develop your faith in God and the truths of His Word.

 2. Fellowship—It is important to develop relationships based on shared ideals, goals, and concerns.
 The aim is for each class to develop a climate that encourages freedom to express what one has learned from the week’s Bible study and to share prayer requests.

 3. Community Concern—Time should be spent in each class to learn how to share one’s faith with others in the community.

 4. World Missions—An emphasis is placed on the worldwide mission activities of the church, and opportunity is given to support missions financially.

 A Children’s Ministries coordinator plans workshops to provide training for the volunteers who teach in the children’s departments of Sabbath School and for those who conduct a Vacation Bible School (VBS).
 VBS is an annual effort of the Sabbath School to reach out to children in the community.

-Elder Kameron DeVasher will serve as the new director for personal ministries & sabbath school for the Michigan Conference.
+Elder Kameron DeVasher serves as the new director for personal ministries & sabbath school for the Michigan Conference.
 He is no stranger to Michigan and has pastored churches in Muskegon, Fremont, and most recently the Kalamazoo church.

 He brings a wide range of experience as an evangelist, public speaker, and instructor for Emmanuel Institute.
 He has also served as a district superintendent and is a member of Michigan's Training Center Churches (TCC) committee and the Lake Union Executive Committee.